GabeScott/standard-works-vault/General Conference/1975 October - Let All Thy Doings Be unto the Lord.md

 # Let All Thy Doings Be unto the Lord

-*By Gene R. Cook - Of the Seventy*
+By Elder Gene R. Cook - *Of the First Council of the Seventy*

 *Given in the October session of the 1975 General Conference*